AswiniThiru/neocortexapi/source/MySEProject/DrawDiagram/README.md

 ### Filedatahelper Class

-The `Filedatahelper` class is a utility class that provides methods for storing and retrieving file data, image paths, and instances of the `SdValueModal` class.
+The `Filedatahelper` class is a utility class that provides methods for storing and retrieving file data, image paths, and instances of the `SdValueModel` class.
 This class is designed to assist in managing data related to SDR plots.

 #### Members

 - `filedata`: A static string variable that stores the file data as a string.
 - `imagepath`: A static string variable that stores the image path.
-- `Sdvalue`: A static instance of the `SdValueModal` class that stores the current `SdValueModal` instance.
+- `Sdvalue`: A static instance of the `SdValueModel` class that stores the current `SdValueModel` instance.

 #### Methods

 - `getfiledata()`: A static method that retrieves the stored file data as a string.
 - `getimagepath()`: A static method that retrieves the stored image path as a string.
-- `getcurrentSD()`: A static method that retrieves the current `SdValueModal` instance.
+- `getcurrentSD()`: A static method that retrieves the current `SdValueModel` instance.
-- `setcurrentSD(SdValueModal model)`: A static method that sets the current `SdValueModal` instance.
+- `setcurrentSD(SdValueModel model)`: A static method that sets the current `SdValueModel` instance.
 - `setfiledata(string content)`: A static method that sets the file data.
 - `setimagepath(string path)`: A static method that sets the image path.

 #### Usage

-This class can be used to store and retrieve file data, image paths, and `SdValueModal` instances in a convenient and organized manner, making it easier to manage data related to SDR plots in the application.
+This class can be used to store and retrieve file data, image paths, and `SdValueModel` instances in a convenient and organized manner, making it easier to manage data related to SDR plots in the application.